Anthony Gutierrez (Biology G1) starts his rotation with us. Welcome Anthony!

 We are so excited to receive our first external research grant from the Shurl and Kay Curci Foundation, which will fund the lab with $250,000 per year in the next two years.
 Thanks so much for the generous support!

-We welcome 3 new rotation students, Rongrong Du (Bioengineering G1), Chuqi Lu (Chem G1), and Allen Chen (BMB G1), as they start their rotations with us.
+We welcome 3 new rotation students, Rongrong Du (Bioengineering G1), Chuqi Lu (Chem G1), and Allen Chen (BMB G1), to the lab.
 We hope you have a productive and enjoyable rotation with us this quarter!

 Happy Holidays from the Chong Lab!
 Our brand new space in the basement of Braun Laboratories is completed.
 A big thanks goes to Caltech Division of Chemistry and Chemical Engineering, Caltech Design & Construction, and Swinerton.
 We are excited to fill the space with equipment and move in the New Year!